2300 Camp Creek Pkwy Suite 150

 1. Uses and Disclosures of Protected Health Information The Organizations may use your protected health information for purposes of providing treatment, obtaining payment for treatment, and conducting health care operations.
 Your protected health information may be used or disclosed only for these purposes unless the facility has obtained your authorization, or the use or disclosure is otherwise permitted by the HIPAA privacy regulations or state law.
 Disclosures of your protected health information for the purposes described in this Privacy Notice may be made in writing, orally, or by facsimile.

 II.
 Uses and Disclosures beyond Treatment, Payment and Health Care Operations Permitted without Authorization or Opportunity to Object

 Federal privacy rules allow us to use or disclose your protected health information without your permission or authorization for several reasons including the following:

-We may disclose your protected health information to your family member if it is directly relevant to the person’s involvement in your care or payment related to your care if permitted by law.
-We may also disclose your information in connection with trying to locate or notify family members or others involved in your care concerning your location, condition or death.
+We may disclose your protected health information to your family member if it is directly relevant to the person’s involvement in your care or payment related to your care.
+We can also disclose your information in connection with trying to locate or notify family members or others involved in your care concerning your location, condition or death.

 IV.
 USES AND DISCLOSURES WHICH YOU AUTHORIZE

 Other than stated above, we will not disclose your health information other than with your written authorization.
 You may revoke your authorization in writing at any time except to the extent that we have acted in reliance upon the authorization.
 We specifically require your written authorization for marketing or the sale of your protected health information.
-If our practice maintains psychotherapy notes, we will require your written authorization for the use or disclosure of psychotherapy notes other than by the creator of those notes, by the practice for its training programs or for the practice to defend itself in a legal action brought by you.
+If our facility maintains psychotherapy notes, we will require your written authorization for the use or disclosure of psychotherapy notes other than by the creator of those notes, by the facility for its training programs or for the facility to defend itself in a legal action brought by you.